CSP Council elections are coming next year, and there are opportunities for CSP members to stand

 - it is able to stay informed and responsive to the needs of the sector

 - it encourages debate and the ability to make better decisions.

 Diversity includes different backgrounds, life experiences, career paths and diversity of thought.
 Council members can bring invaluable experience and perspectives from all walks of life and sections of the membership.

-From as little as 10 days per year, including:
+From 10 up to around 20 days per year, including: